S-400 missile system

-The S-400 Triumf (C-400 Триумф – Triumf; translation: Triumph; NATO reporting name: SA-21 Growler), previously known as the S-300 PMU-3, is a mobile, surface-to-air missile (SAM) system developed in the 1990s by Russia's NPO Almaz as an upgrade to the S-300 family.

-The S-400 went into service on 28 April 2007.
-The first battalion of the newest surface-to-air missile systems assumed combat duty on 6 August.
+The S-400 Triumf (C-400 Триумф – Triumf; translation: Triumph; NATO reporting name: SA-21 Growler), previously known as the S-300 PMU-3, is a mobile surface-to-air missile (SAM) system developed in the 1990s by Russia's NPO Almaz as an upgrade to the S-300 family of missiles.
+The S-400 was approved for service on 28 April 2007 and the first battalion of the systems assumed combat duty on 6 August 2007.
+The system is complemented by its successor, the S-500.

 Development

-The development of the S-400 system began in the late 1980s and was announced by the Russian Air Force in January 1993.
+The development of the S-400 began in the early 1980s to replace the S-200 missile system, but was rejected by a state commission due to high cost and inability to address the threat of cruise missiles.
+In the late 1980s, the programme was revived in under the codename Triumf as a system capable of engaging aircraft at long range plus cruise missiles and stealth aircraft.
+The Soviet government approved the Truimf programme on 22 August 1991, but the collapse of the Soviet Union put development into limbo.
+It was announced by the Russian Air Force in January 1993.
 On 12 February 1999 successful tests were reported at Kapustin Yar in Astrakhan, and the S-400 was scheduled for deployment by the Russian army in 2001.
-Dr. Alexander Lemanskiy of Almaz-Antey was the Chief Engineer on the S-400 project.
+The S-400 was officially revived on 7 July 1999, albeit as a modernization of the S-300PM rather than an S-200 replacement.
+Alexander Lemanskiy of Almaz-Antey was the Chief Engineer on the S-400 project.

 In 2003, it became apparent that the system was not ready for deployment.
-In August, two high-ranking military officials expressed concern that the S-400 was being tested with "obsolete" interceptors from the S-300P system and concluded that it was not ready for deployment.
+In August, two high-ranking military officials expressed concern that the S-400 was being tested with older interceptors from the S-300P system and concluded that it was not ready for deployment.
 The completion of the project was announced in February 2004.
 In April, a ballistic missile was successfully intercepted in a test of the upgraded 48N6DM missile.
-In 2007, the system was approved for service.
+The system was approved for service by the government on 28 April 2007.
 Russia had accepted for service the 40N6 long-range missile for the S-400 air-defence system, a source in the domestic defense industry told TASS news agency in October 2018.

 The S-400 Triumf and Pantsir missile system can be integrated into a two-layer defense system.

 Structure

-S-400 missile systems are organized around the 30K6E administration system, which can coordinate eight divisions (battalions).
+S-400 missile systems are organized around the 30K6E administration system, which can coordinate eight divizions (battalions).